The UHR Mentoring Scheme

 - demonstrate good insight into their own strengths and weaknesses

-In addition, potential mentors must have some particular experience, expertise and know-how which they can share in a way that will support leadership development and
+In addition, potential mentors must have some experience, expertise and know-how which they can share in a way that will support leadership and /or career development.